 The program comprises a combination of units aimed at facilitating behavioural change through the application of specific business improvement techniques, tailored to suit the organisation’s business needs.
 The candidate assessments are mapped back to the training package and the resultant qualification for successful candidates is a MSS403016 – Certificate IV of Competitive Systems and Practices.

 The direct and immediate application into workplace projects reinforces the learning and is immediately converted into productivity gains and service improvements.
-Key areas covered in Certificate III include:
+Key areas covered in Certificate IV include:

 The course content has been designed with a focus on ensuring improvements are developed using real data from the relevant processes.
 In this way, the application of Visual Management systems and the use of data becomes a central theme to the training, with the emphasis on ensuring continuous improvement is driven from the regular review of process metrics and real time data.